algos-with-crystal/algos-with-crystal.github.io/_posts/2020-08-29-staircase-steps-permutation.md

 At any point of your climb, you have `length(k)` possibilities of steps to choose from.
 However, not all of those possible values in `k` will lead you to exactly to the final step in staircase.

-So, take a step forward for all possible values of `k` and if you happen to exactly traverse `n` steps, you can increase your answer by 1.
-If you've gone over `n` then discontinue your climbing, and if you're under `n` then continue climbing.
+So, take a step forward for all possible values of `k` and if you happen to exactly traverse `n` steps, you have a solution so increase your count by 1.
+If you've gone over `n` then discontinue your climbing for remaining values left in `k`.
+Finally if you're under `n` then continue climbing.

 For simplicity sake, you can consider that `k` may contain duplicate but your solution can treat them as unique still.